hanszt/flocking-sim/README.md

 The boids model has been used for other interesting applications.
 It has been applied to automatically program Internet multi-channel radio stations.[9]
 It has also been used for visualizing information[10] and for optimization tasks.[11]
 ## Motivation
+I was curious about the workings of this kind of simulations.
+It was a lot of fun making it!
+Enjoy!
 ## Sources
 [Flocking sim](https://en.wikipedia.org/wiki/Boids)